TicketmasterMobileStudio/ticketmastermobilestudio.github.io/_posts/blog/2017-08-21-google-assistant-development-for-android-devs-part-2.md

 {% endraw %}

-Many Android and Java developers should be able to get started quickly, even if your're a newbie to back-end development.
-Check out [our GitHub repo]((https://github.com/TicketmasterMobileStudio/actions-on-google-kotlin) for examples and more information on getting started.
+Many Android and Java developers should be able to get started quickly, even if you're a newbie to back-end development.
+Check out [our GitHub repo](https://github.com/TicketmasterMobileStudio/actions-on-google-kotlin){:target='_github'} for examples and more information on getting started.

 In the next post I'll be covering some of the basic concepts and tools for developing Actions on Google.